thedep2/decider/README.md

 - **SOLID Principles**: See [SOLID Analysis](docs/SOLID_analysis.md) for details
 - **Command Pattern**: Commands represent intentions to modify the state
     - Commands are implemented as Java records that implement a sealed Command interface
+    - Commands include the aggregate ID, aggregate version, and command date
     - The BulbService handles commands using pattern matching with a switch statement
     - This provides a clear separation between the intent to perform an action and the execution of that action
+    - Optimistic concurrency control is implemented by validating the command's aggregate version against the current aggregate version
 - **Event Pattern**: Events represent facts that have occurred as a result of command processing
     - Events are implemented as Java records that implement a sealed Event interface
     - The BulbService produces events based on commands and the current state